Data is one of the most valuable assets available.

 ProtonVPN is an impressive privacy-centric service with open-source applications for desktop and mobile.

 You can use it for free, but you need to upgrade the subscription to get access to features like malware blocking and tracker protection.
 It also offers bundled subscription plans with ProtonMail.

 Mullvad also offers an open-source client and is an interesting VPN service that needs no email address to sign up.

 All you have to do is generate a user ID, and make payment for the subscription using a cryptocurrency/credit card.

 Private Search Engines to Keep Your Internet Activity Safe

-The data on your search activity can be exploited by malicious parties to easily lure you into a scam.
+Malicious parties can easily exploit the data on your search activity to lure you into a scam.